Putting it Back Together

 I said, "No, no, no—really.
 I'm not interested."

 But still, it was nice to feel desired.
-The only person in the world I wanted to love me in that way was my wife—but she’d told me to my face that she was in love with someone else so yes it felt nice to be wanted but again I didn't act on it.
+The only person in the world I wanted to love me in that way was my wife—but she'd told me to my face that she was in love with someone else.
+So yes, it felt nice to be wanted, but again I didn't act on it.

 And then there was the food.
 I was off antidepressants and sleeping pills, but I was eating too much.
 The tea lady used to bring these incredible vetkoek and other treats, and I put on a lot of weight.
 Looking back at photos, it's not pretty.
 I've always been skinny—my ideal weight's about 83kg—but I think I went up to 98.
 Mostly in the face.